 I love Corning Ware.
 It's cheap and great for both the oven and storage.
 Buy a set that meets your needs.

 The second thing will be a few sheet pans.
-The “half” sheet pan is 11.5X16.5 inches which is big.
+The "half" sheet pan is 11.5X16.5 inches which is big.
 You may or may not want this size.
-I use my “quarter” size a lot.
-I suggest two of each.
+I use my "quarter" size a lot.
+I suggest two of each size.

-I do think you should have a baking rack or two to fit your sheet pans.
-Be sure you get “oven safe” and not just cooling racks.
+It would help to have a baking rack or two to fit your sheet pans.
+Be sure you get "oven-safe" and not just cooling racks.
 But they can be used as cooling racks if needed.

-This is the “kitchen junk” section.
-Things you just need available.
-Your mother has multiples of these and may share.
+This is the "kitchen junk" section—things you need available.
+Your mother has multiple of these and may share.
 Or a trip to that restaurant supply store I mentioned before.

-I find Oxo and CDN are reliable brands for most of these things.
-In no particular order.
+Oxo and CDN are reliable brands for most of these things, in no particular order.